pytroll/fcidecomp/documentation/verification-validation-plan/verification_validation_methods.rst

 Such tests are executed in the `test` step of continuous integration pipelines triggered from within the project GitLab repository.
 This ensures testing repeatability.

-Automated tests will be executed on a set of test data, one per each type of input products (i.e. one per each entry in Table 5.1 in the :ref:`Methods Document <[PSDC_METHODS]>`), stored in a location reachable from the pipelines.
+Automated tests will be executed on a set of test data, one per each type of input products, stored in a location reachable from the pipelines.

-On each pipeline, the Data Tailor is initially installed, together with its Data Cube plugin.
-The test data is subsequently customized and resulting output analysed.

-The procedure also ensures that the plugin code is implicitly validated throughout the process, although this is not explicitly stated as a requirement.

 The following table lists the test types, their scope and the event which triggers them.